Number of weeks: 2

 This workshop will focus on a Christian response to domestic violence.
 We will look at the history of domestic violence and learn who is involved, who is affected, and who is vulnerable.
 We’ll also explore the purposes, types, and consequences of such violence, and the urgency of responding whenever such violence is suspected.
 Biblical references will shape the discussion of ways for the church to educate members, support victims, and hold abusers accountable.

 By the end of the course, students will have access to resources for responding to domestic violence as individuals, pastors, and churches, and will be equipped to support programs that provide education about domestic violence and support victims.
-The focus is on saving lives and holding abusers accountable.
+The focus is on saving lives.

 This course has been endorsed by the Commission on the Status and Role of Women (COSROW) in the East Ohio conference.